S3DFX-CYBER/GSoC-Org-Finder-/SECURITY.md

 ## Response Timeline

-We aim to acknowledge reports within **48–72 hours** and provide updates as the investigation progresses.
+We aim to acknowledge reports within **1–7 days** and provide updates as the investigation progresses.

 ## Security Best Practices